Taophycc/Weight-calculator/README.md

-# Weight-calculator
+# Weight-converter
-Weight calculator built with html css and javascript
+Weight converter built with html css and javascript